Monday, April 27, 2009

 Benedict welcomes as a 'gift' new technologies such as

-'fundamental desire' of people to communicate.
+social networking sites, saying they respond to the'fundamental desire' of people to communicate.
 But he warns that 'obsessive' virtual socializing can isolate people from real interaction and deepen the digital divide by excluding those already on the sidelines.

 If you think you might have an addiction to FB, then you should check out Stiles' post and read here "10 warning signs that you may be addicted to Facebook."